towersvault/shinpokered/README.md

 - Added the mist stone custom item
 - Fixed a graphical bug on the naming screen that apears on cheapo flash carts
 - RemoveItemByID is now able to remove items from the backup bag space
+- TM/HM name list fixed so it can be in any bank

 #Bugfixes